diegotorres03/web-components-repository/docs/step-by-step.md

    export * from './memory-flip-board' // add this line
 ```

-Before the `export class ...` lets add an array full of emojist, they will be used as the images on our memory game:
+Before the `export class ...` lets add an array full of emojis.
+They will be used as the images on our memory game:
 ```js
 ...
 // add this after the impors ...